History of German football: Early history

+Between 1898 and 1901, Walther Bensemann organized seven matches between German teams and French and English teams.
+As they were played before the establishment of the national sports association, they are not recognized as official international matches.
+It was not until 28 January 1900, with the inaugural meeting of the German Football Association in Leipzig, that a Germany-wide governing body was formed, with the regional associations gradually joining.

+First championships and international matches

+After the formation of the German Football Association, the first German championship final was held in 1903 and won by VfB Leipzig.
+VfB Leipzig and others such as Britannia Berlin, Karlsruher FV, Karlsruher FC Phönix, BFC Viktoria 1889, Duisburger SpV and Holstein Kiel were the first major teams to emerge.

 The nascent German association permitted teams from outside the country in their new championship, as long as they were members of one of its regional associations.
 This is how Prague, a team from Austria-Hungary, managed an appearance in the German national final.
 Once the DFB joined FIFA (Fédération Internationale de Football Association) in 1904, clubs from outside the country were no longer permitted to play in Germany.

 From 1903 to 1944, teams played for the Viktoria (Victoria Championship Trophy).
 In 1908, a cup competition named Kronprinzenpokal for the regional representative XIs was started, the trophy having been donated by Crown Prince Wilhelm of Prussia.
 The Viktoria was originally intended to be awarded, on an annual alternating basis, to the championship teams of the DFB and the nation's rugby union teams; however, football became the more dominant sport, the Rugby clubs left the federation and the trophy stayed with the DFB.
 Championship play skipped a year in 1904, was interrupted by World War I between 1914 and 1918, and again at the end of World War II between 1944 and 1946.
 The last team to win the Viktoria was Dresdner SC, who beat the air-force club Luftwaffen SV Hamburg in Berlin's Olympiastadion 4–0 to end the 1943–44 competition.
 In the confusion at the end of World War II, the trophy disappeared.
 It was re-discovered decades later in an East German bank safe-deposit box where it had been placed by a Dresden supporter for safekeeping.
 It has since been returned to the DFB.
 In the meantime, a new championship trophy, the Meisterschale ("Championship Plate"), sometimes nicknamed "die Salatschüssel" (the salad bowl), was created in 1949.